dkolba/mold/README.md

 ## Getting Started with mold

-This uses yarn v2 and zero-installs.
-So you should be good to go just with cloning this repos and creating an .env in the project root like this (mandatory):
+Clone, install dependencies with `npm i` and create an .env in the project root like this:

 ```
 REACT_APP_STORENAME=mold